MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-assign-exact-cost-reversing-in-purchases.md

 2. Enter a line for a returned item.
 For more information, see [How to: Create Purchase Return Orders](../Purchasing/how-to-create-purchase-return-orders.md).

-3. Choose the **Appl.\-to Item Entry** field, and then select the number of the original purchase entry number.
+3. Choose the **Appl.-to Item Entry** field, and then select the number of the original purchase entry number.

  This links the purchase return order to the original purchase entry and ensures that the item is valued at the original unit cost.